school-brainhack/school-brainhack.github.io/.github/ISSUE_TEMPLATE/improve-modules.md

 ---
 name: Maintenance of module
 about: Maintain the content of existing module.
-title: 'e.g. Maintenance of DL_for_neuroimaging'
+title: e.g. Maintenance of DL_for_neuroimaging
 labels: Enhance
 assignees: ''
 ---